The "Happy Life" Scientist: How To FINALLY Beat Stress, Worry & Uncertainty! Dacher Keltner | E219

 TL;DR

-• Wealth and power can paradoxically make people less empathetic and compassionate unless actively cultivated through intentional practices
+• Wealth and power can distance us from empathy and compassion unless actively cultivated through practices like touch and vulnerability

 Key Moments